rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

     Copy skc_library.tar skc_library.sh2 and skclib_untar.sh to SGX Compute node
     ./skclib_untar.sh
-    Update the IP address for the services mentioned in skc_library.conf ./deploy_skc_library.sh
+    Update the IP address for the services mentioned in skc_library.conf (SCS IP Should be the CSP SCS IP) ./deploy_skc_library.sh

 # Authentication